spenser-millburn/surescan-take-home/README.md

   </tr>
 </table>

-- By adopting this architecture, clients dynamically inherit new features from the C++ library without needing code updates.
+- By adopting this pattern, clients dynamically inherit new features from the C++ library without needing code updates.

 ## Usage